prakashatul1/IP/HLD/a_RateLimiter/rate_limiter.md

 sliding window memory optimised
 ----------------------------
+- store
-for each request we store the count of requests along with timestamp in a hashset
+  - count and timestamp in a hashset
-this way we can make sure size of array is reduced to timestamp in a unit time
+  - max hashset size timestamps in unit time
-here size will be 60 as there are 60 seconds ina minute
+  - eg : 1 million req per min
+  - max size - no if timestamps in a minute
 ----------------------------
 schema
 ----------------------------
 uid_route : [(t1,2), (t2,10), (t3,5)]

-Points to note
+Solution
 --------------------------
-Fail Open - even if rate limiter is down requests goes
+- Fail Open - even if rate limiter is down requests goes
-Fail closed -  if rate limiter is down system will not process requests
+- Fail closed -  if rate limiter is down system will not process requests

-here fail open is recommended
+- fail open is recommended
-as we dont want entire system to be down

-the rate limiter will come up after 5 mins
-till that time any intruder won't be able
-to take system down